 A new year means a fresh start, a chance to better yourself or your life in some way.
-Whether it’s exercising, eating healthy, giving back, or getting financially fit, we’ve created a resource filled with helpful ideas for Nashvillians.
-We hope this Nashville New Year’s Resolutions Guide will help you start and maintain your motivation to make 2017 your best year yet.
+Whether it’s exercising, eating healthy, giving back, or getting financially fit, this is a resource filled with helpful ideas for Nashvillians.
+We hope this Nashville New Year’s Resolutions Guide will help you start and maintain your motivation to make 2018 your best year yet.
 It’s time to turn over a new leaf!

 Laugh It Up

 Laughter is a simple way to boost your quality of life.
 Most people laugh a lot less as they age, so sometimes a little assistance goes a long way.
 Nashville has some comedy options to get you chuckling.
 Zanies Comedy Club is the go-to.
 Zanies has performances almost every night from top national acts to local Nashvillians trying new material.
-Acme has weekly local comedians on Wednesdays.
-And don’t forget to check TPAC’s calendar for your favorite comedians, and save the date for Wild West Comedy Festival in April.
+See the Evolution of the Comedy Scene in Nashville for more funny remedies.

-We all know being more active is great, but what about eating better?
-Eating healthfully has become very convenient in Nashville.
-Eateries like Avo, Juice Bar, Calypso Cafe, Sunflower Cafe, AMOT, and Wild Cow are all health-conscious options if you’re looking to dine out and stay healthy.
+Eating healthier has become more convenient in Nashville.
+Eateries like EiO & The Hive, Avo, Juice Bar, Calypso Cafe, Sunflower Cafe, Graze and Wild Cow are all health-conscious options if you’re looking to dine out and stay healthy.
 For dining at home, The Turnip Truck (East Nashville or Gulch) is a locally-owned, natural foods grocery store with thoughtfully-sourced food and ingredients.
 Both locations are also good spots to grab a juice, smoothie, or hot lunch on-the-go.

 Exchange Netflix for Books